Making Dentistry Affordable for Millions Through Education and Information

 Get Tom’s monthly newsletter, Dental Insurance Today, special offers, and information on upcoming workshops in your area.

 Tom Limoli is the prevailing expert on proper coding and administration of dental insurance benefit claims, with over 30 years of experience.
 Limoli & Associates has, over the past quarter century, assisted dental offices in streamlining the insurance reimbursement process and ahead of reimbursement trends.

 Tom’s no-nonsense approach to the management of third-party reimbursement has been implemented in thousands of dental practices across the United States and Puerto Rico.

-The free Resources Area offers a vast selection of additional information to assist you in simplifying and streamlining the challenges associated with all the various forms and formats of dental reimbursement.
+Let Tom help you in simplifying and streamlining the challenges associated with all the various forms and formats of dental reimbursement.

 The lies and fallacies being taught by so-called “experts out standing in the field” continue to confuse and mislead those who unknowingly accept them as truth but are nothing more than smoke and mirrors.